 The student contests the penalty as too strict considering the offense.

+A student or faculty may appeal a reversal of the original decision by the Primary Appeal decision-maker

 A faculty member may

 Refer a case to the student’s major’s college Hearing Board if he or she believes that the incident warrants penalties beyond classroom penalties (i.e. program dismissal, or university probation, suspension or expulsion).